 In his position, Kasunic heads the Office of Registration Policy and Practice, which administers the U.S. copyright registration system and advises the Register of Copyrights on questions of registration policy and related regulations and interpretations of the copyright law.
 He is a recognized copyright expert and is one of four legal advisors to the Register.

 Kasunic joined the Copyright Office in 2000 as a senior attorney in the Office of General Counsel and was appointed deputy general counsel in 2010.
 Prior to arriving at the Office, he worked in private practice on a variety of copyright, trademark, and cyberlaw issues.
-He currently serves an adjunct professor of law at American University’s Washington College of Law and is on the adjunct faculty of the Georgetown University Law Center and the University of Baltimore School of Law, where he began teaching in 1995.
+He has been an adjunct professor of law for over twenty-five years and currently is an adjunct professor at American University’s Washington College of Law and was previously on the adjunct faculty of the Georgetown University Law Center and the University of Baltimore School of Law.

 Kasunic earned his JD from the University of Baltimore School of Law and his BA in political science from Columbia University.

 Congress created the Copyright Office in 1897 as a separate department of the Library of Congress.
 The Register of Copyrights serves by appointment of, and under the general direction of, the Librarian of Congress.
 Congress enacted the first federal Copyright Act in 1790 in accordance with Article 1, section 8 of the United States Constitution, “to promote the progress of science and the useful arts by securing for limited times to authors and inventors the exclusive right to their respective discoveries.”